 All services at the Student Health Center are strictly confidential.
 Information will not be released to family members, friends, professors or college administrators without your consent.
 You must complete an Authorization for Disclosure of Health Information form in order for us to release information to anyone other than yourself or other health care providers.

-You will be asked to review the document and sign the at the time of your first visit at the Student Health Center.
+You will be asked to review the document and electronically sign the form on your Student Health Portal prior to your first visit at the Student Health Center.
 This is a form required by law (HIPAA) to ensure that you are made aware of who has potential access to your health care records.

 Patient Rights and Responsibilities

 - Be treated with dignity and respect

 - Receive accurate information about diagnosis, treatment and prognosis